Are You Drinking Enough Water?

 - Limit fruit juices, sodas and fitness waters as they contain sugars that can make you feel thirstier.

-- Avoid or limit coffee, tea, alcohol and soda containing caffeine – these increase urination, causing cause you to lose water at a faster than normal rate.
+- Avoid or limit coffee, tea, alcohol and soda containing caffeine – these increase urination, causing you to lose water at a faster than normal rate.

 Make Hydration a Part of Your Daily Routine